Puerto Rico fort

 We walked around for at least three hours seeing a bunch of impressive fortifications.

-Then it was time to leave because we ran out of water, and we herd the buffet calling us from the ship.
+Then it was time to go shopping and leave cuz we ran out of water; and we herd the buffet calling us from the ship.

 Join TravBuddy to leave comments, meet new friends and share travel tips!